 Question: Isn't being skyclad quite different than normal culture?

 Answer: Yes, that is part of the purpose.
 Wicca is not conventional western culture.
-"As a sign that you be truly free you shall be naked in your rites." from Araida, Gospel of the Witches by Charles Leland, published 1893.
+"As a sign that you be truly free you shall be naked in your rites." from Aradia, Gospel of the Witches by Charles Leland, published 1893.
 If you come seeking admittance to a Wiccan coven be prepared to leave much of the conventional western culture at the door.

 Question: Do you practice sex magic or sacred sexuality?